bucs445spring22/Software-Engineering-Guidelines/README.md

 5. Productivity varies greatly depending knowledge of the tools, methods, and notations used
       * Invest time in Documentation.
 Don't write from scratch something that can be easily accomplished with a call to a library.

+6. Fluctuating and conflicting requirements is a major phenomenon that greatly reduces software productivity and quality
+      * Each time a component or requirements changes, the amount of work to integrate the change is proportional to how much of the project has already been completed.